 While things started to pick back up with the counselling module in the third year, there was one massive change made.
 Remember that placement?
 Well, it was decided that because of the massive cock up that was the teaching in second year, they wouldn’t let us go on one.
 We weren’t ready apparently.
 Which was fair enough, we probably weren’t.
 Instead, our final assessment was a recorded role play which we did in pairs, and then had to write an essay on it.
 At the time, this was all fine.
 The worst aspect was watching back a recording of yourself.
 However, I’ll get to the consequences of this little change of plan a bit later on.

-Check out Part 2 of this post here!
+Read on for Part 2 of this post!